Ballot 'bundling' should be banned by Legislature

 So, voters were presented one package with a question of survivors’ death benefits and a question of college fee increases.

 It’s sleight of hand.
-And — need it be said? — we was less trickery in our election system, especially when it comes to amending the Constitution.
+And — need it be said? — we need less trickery in our election system, especially when it comes to amending the Constitution.

 Sen. Rob Bradley, R-Fleming Island, proposed the measure (SRJ74), which was approved unanimously by the Senate Judiciary Committee this week.
 A companion measure (HRJ 53) has been offered in the House.